You can get a site directory by clicking on the “hamburger” icon () in the upper right of this page.

 A Few Words About Hope Mirrlees

-Probably in good part because she only produced so little, Hope Mirlees today largely languishes in obscurity, and there is correspondingly little about her to be found on the web (or
+Probably in good part because she produced so little, Hope Mirlees has largely languished in obscurity, with correspondingly little about her to be found on the web (or anywhere).
+That is now changing, as both her fiction and her poetry are finally emerging to some acclaim.

 This web page is strictly compliant with the W3C